Electrical & Computer Engineering Research

 This laboratory is used to conduct research and development of next generation antennas, design antennas and associated sub-systems, evaluate their performance, and suggest refinements.
 The lab acquired full wave electromagnetic analysis tools, such as Ansys HFSS and CST Microwave Studio, to model and characterize antennas.
 The laboratory has an Anritsu vector network analyzer for measurements up to 40 GHz, and several other instruments and fabrication tools.
 Research projects include millimeter-wave and microwave antennas for wireless communications and biomedical applications, circularly polarized antennas for satellite communications, adaptive antennas for future 5G wireless systems, reflect/transmit arrays, and frequency selective surfaces.
 Dr. Latif's research is funded by NIH, NASA, and NSF.

-Dr. Lazarou's research is in the field of high-speed computer networking, cloud computing and Internet-of-Things.
-His research is funded by the Alabama Department of Commerce.
+This research is in the field of high-speed computer networking, cloud computing and Internet-of-Things.

 ▼ Robotics Laboratory: Dr. T. Thomas